skip to content

 Update 02/23/20

-Hybrid Guitars
+Hybrid Guitars in showroom

 I had a chance to compare the Fender Acoustasonic to the Godin A6 today.
 The Fender has ten different tone selections using guitar modeling electronics.
 They all sound good, but one particular voice sounded the most natural to me.
 It was position 4 (Alternative Acoustics) using mode B, which is modeled after a Sitka Spruce/Mahogany Dreadnought.